chapnickc/chapnickc.github.io/blog/keyboards/keyboards.md

 ![Sweep](/blog/keyboards/sweep.jpg)

+The complete transition takes time, just like playing any other instrument.
+At a current typing speed over 101 WPM, while using advanced workflow tooling such as vim, tmux and i3—I absolutely demand that velocity be matched.
+It will be well worth the investment and will open new neural pathways and efficiencies in typing.

+&nbsp;&nbsp;

+---

+&nbsp;&nbsp;

 Now, in the limit keyboards will prove to be a transient input device for computing systems.
-In fact, speech-to-text systems already achieve higher bandwidth and fidelity when compared to average typing speed.
+In fact, speech-to-text already achieves higher bandwidth and fidelity when compared to average typing speed.
 Nearly 3x higher at 150 words per minute (WPM), compared to a measly 33 WPM on the keyboard.
 When it comes to writing software, keyboards are still quite practical.
-Especially considering the frequency of symbols in addition to alphanumeric characters or the unbounded text manipulation that takes place.
+Especially considering the frequency of symbols or the unbounded text manipulation that takes place.

-The complete transition takes time, just like playing any other instrument.
-With a current typing speed over 101 WPM while using advanced workflow tooling such as vim, tmux and i3—I absolutely demand that velocity be matched.
-It will be well worth the investment, opening new neural pathways for the world of typing.

-In the long run, I have complete confidence that the traditional keyboard will be replaced by more sophisticated input devices.
-Examples today would include [surface electromyography](https://dl.acm.org/doi/10.1145/3172944.3172977), gaze-tracking systems, or other neurolinguistic decoders.
+In the long run however, I have complete confidence that the traditional keyboard will be replaced by more sophisticated input devices.
+Examples today would include [surface electromyography](https://dl.acm.org/doi/10.1145/3172944.3172977), gaze-tracking, or other neurolinguistic decoders.